mindbeam/mindbase/GLOSSARY.md

 For purposes of clarity, we recommend against using the term "Converged" (Noun) to describe a process which has concluded to sufficiency by some standard, and instead use: Concorded, [Concordance](./GLOSSARY.md#concordance), Concluded, Completed, or Aligned.

 **Note**
 Convergence may in fact occur in discrete chunks, by way of many incremental or momentary Concordances.
-However, in this nomenclature at least, we must take great care to differentiate such finalities, however momentary, from the overarchingly-continuous dynamic processes of a system with continuous inputs.
+In this nomenclature, we must take great care to differentiate such finalities, however momentary, from the overarchingly-continuous dynamic processes of a system with continuous inputs.

 ## FuzzySet